zohaibshahid26/Prototype-FYDP/README.md

 ## Directory Structure

-- `Pages for Web Application/`: Contains the HTML files for the web application.
+- `Web Application/`: Contains the HTML files for the web application.
   - `index.html`: The starting point of the web application.
   - `FallDetection.html`: Page for fall detection information.
   - `live-detection.html`: Page for live fall detection using the user's camera.